 Professor Liulevicius specializes in modern German history, with a particular focus on German relations with Eastern Europe.
 He completed his Ph.D. at the University of Pennsylvania in 1994 and was a postdoctoral research fellow at the Hoover Institution on War, Peace, and Revolution from 1994-95.
 He has taught at the University of Tennessee since 1995.
-Since 2008, he has served as the director of the Center for the Study of War and Society.
+From 2008 to 2021, he served as the director of the Center for the Study of War and Society.

 His first book, War Land on the Eastern Front: Culture, National Identity and German Occupation in World War I, was published in 2000 by Cambridge University Press (now available in paperback).
 This book also appeared in 2002 in German translation as Kriegsland im Osten, published in Germany by Hamburg Edition, the series of the Hamburg Institute for Social Research.

 His second book, published by Oxford University Press in 2009, is The German Myth of the East: 1800 to the Present (also now available in paperback).
 This is a study of the way in which Germans have viewed the lands and peoples of Eastern Europe over the last two centuries and up to the present day.
 Their perceptions have been a complex mixture of attraction and repulsion, fascinations and fears, covering a spectrum from Romantic sympathies to the racial hatreds espoused by the Nazis.
 This book argues that this crucial international relationship has been vital to how Germans have defined their own national identity and position in the world.